MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/add-cif-solution-dependent-solution.md

 ---
-title: "Add a Dynamics 365 Channel Integration Framework (CIF) solution version 2.0 as a dependent solution| Microsoft Docs"
+title: "Add a Dynamics 365 CIF v2.0 solution as a dependent solution | Microsoft Docs"
-description: "Read how you can add a Dynamics 365 Channel Integration Framework (CIF) solution version 2.0 as a dependent solution and use the solution's capabilities in your own solution."
+description: "Read how you can add a Dynamics 365 Channel Integration Framework (CIF) v2.0 solution as a dependent solution and use its capabilities in your own solution."
 author: mh-jaya
 ms.author: v-jmh
 manager: shujoshi